advnsoftware-oss/agrid-js/RELEASING.md

 Add a `release` label to your PR to publish automatically your changes when it's merged.

-# for posthog-js browser sdk
+# for agrid-js browser sdk

-When we run post-merge actions for the browser SDK we publish to NPM
+When we run post-merge actions for the browser SDK we publish to NPM.

-But then we automagically open a PR against the main PostHog repo.
-We don't update the CDN with the new version until that PR merges.
-So if it fails you can end up with html snippet users on version N and npm install on version N+1

-PostHoggers can join the [#alerts-posthog-js channel in slack](https://posthog.slack.com/archives/C07HTMN9X47) which gets notified when those PRs fail
+For detailed publishing instructions, see [docs/PUBLISH_NPM.md](./docs/PUBLISH_NPM.md).